Top 10 Offshore Software Development Companies 2026

 Which countries are best for offshore software development?

 It depends on what you optimize for.
-The Philippines wins on English fluency, cultural fit with US teams, and cost, which is why we built Full Scale in Cebu.
+The Philippines wins on English fluency, cultural fit with US teams, and cost, which is why we built Full Scale there.
 Latin America wins on time-zone overlap for US East Coast teams.
 Eastern Europe has the deepest benches for complex systems work.
 India and Vietnam bring the lowest rates and the biggest scale.
-I broke down what each region actually costs in our guide to offshore rates by country, and compared the two markets I know best in India versus the Philippines.
+I compared the two markets I know best in India versus the Philippines.

 Why do offshore software development projects fail?

 Almost never because the developers are bad.
 They fail because the model is broken before anyone writes a line of code.
 A project shop puts a middleman between you and the engineers, nobody owns the outcome, and the team turns over before it learns your codebase.
 The fix is structural, not a matter of trying harder.
-We documented the most common offshore development challenges and why offshore projects fail so you can spot the pattern before you sign.
+We documented the most common offshore development challenges so you can spot the pattern before you sign.

 What is the difference between offshore development and staff augmentation?